Elcock-Lab/uiowa_bd/README.md

 # *uiowa_bd*

-### Note: the code and examples provided here are fully functional but the documentation is a work in progress
+### Please note: the source code provided here is fully functional but the documentation is a work in progress.
+The example applications described briefly below will be posted into the EXAMPLES folder as soon as the paper referencing *uiowa_bd* is posted, i.e. very soon)

 ## Overview